keeeto/IssueRaisingPresentation/PITCHME.md

 * What is high priority?
     * Issue is stopping instrument scientists from doing their work
     * Delivery has been promised by the milestone

+---
+### High priority

 * Who sets high priorty?
     * Should not be an individual developer by her/his self
     * Raise with technical steering committee, other senior developers
 ---
+### High means high

+* We will not use High Priority as a proxy tag
+* A note should be included to explain priority
+* Priority should not change arbitrarily